 Deploy your application with these changes, or restart if you're testing locally.

-At this point your application is sending data to Apitally and you are able to monitor requests, errors, response times etc. However, you aren't able to analyze API consumers yet.
+At this point the basic setup for your application is complete and you will start seeing data in the Apitally dashboard.
+However, you won't be able to analyze API consumers yet.

 Identify consumers